-Browsing all of your unread messages from Slack on your desktop lets you catch up on the messages you missed when you were away.
-While you're doing this, here are some ways you can take actions on your unread messages:
+Browsing all your unread messages from Slack on your desktop lets you catch up on the messages that you missed while you were away.
+While you're doing this, here are some ways that you can take actions on your unread messages:

-From your desktop, click All unreads at the top of your left sidebar.
-If you don’t see this option, click More to find it.
+From your desktop, click Unreads at the top of your left sidebar.
+If you don’t see this option, click on More to find it.
 Keep in mind that messages in muted or archived channels aren't included in this view.

-From All unreads, manage how you'd like to view unread messages to help you prioritize work in Slack.
+From Unreads, manage how you’d like to view unread messages to help you prioritise work in Slack.

 Sort unread channels

-Decide how to prioritize your unread messages by changing how they’re sorted.
-You can sort messages alphabetically, by newest activity, or by oldest activity.
-On paid plans, you can sort messages scientifically— a view tailored to how you use Slack.
+Decide how to prioritise your unread messages by changing how they’re sorted.
+You can sort messages alphabetically, by newest activity or by oldest activity.
+On paid subscriptions, you can sort messages scientifically– a view tailored to how you use Slack.

 Mark messages as read

-Click Mark as Read to clear a channel's messages when you've read them.
-You can also scroll to the bottom of the All unreads view and click Mark All Messages Read.
+Click on Mark as read to clear a channel's messages when you've read them.
+You can also scroll to the bottom of the Unreads view and click on Mark all messages as read.

-If you clicked Mark as Read too quickly, just click Undo to keep those messages in your All unreads view.
+If you clicked on Mark as read too quickly, just click on Undo to keep those messages in your Unreads view.

-When you’d like to come back to a channel's messages later, click the arrowicon beside the channel name to collapse it.
-Click the icon again when you're ready to view the unread messages.
+When you want to come back to a channel's messages later, click on the arrow icon beside the channel name to collapse it.
+Click on the icon again when you're ready to view the unread messages.

 Refresh for new messages

-When new messages become available while you’re viewing the All unreads view, the syncing arrows icon will appear in the header.
-Click the icon to reveal a fresh batch of unread messages.
+When new messages become available while you're viewing the Unreads view, the syncing arrows icon will appear in the header.
+Click on the icon to reveal a fresh batch of unread messages.